 - Students will either perform in and/or design for two key extracts from a script. - Assessed by visiting examiner.

 Component 3.
-Theatre Makers in Practice.
 Written Exam 1 hour 30.
 (40%)

 - Practical exploration and study of one complete performance text. - Live theatre evaluation free choice of production.